Climate Change Preparedness in the North Program project descriptions 2024 to 2025

 Partner Community and region Project title and description Program contribution

-SmartICE Sea Ice Monitoring and Information Inc. Postville and Makkovik, Nunatsiavut
+SmartICE Sea Ice Monitoring and Information Inc. Hopedale and Rigolet

-Mitigating climate change risks for sea ice-based travel in the Nunatsiavut communities of Postville and Makkovik
+Mitigating climate change risks for sea ice-based travel in the Nunatsiavut communities of Hopedale and Rigolet

 SmartICE Sea Ice Monitoring and Information Inc. Nunatsiavut